 The hotel is connected to the airport building and is situated right above the US departures area within a minute or two‘s walk from the luggage carousel.
 There is so much to love about this airport hotel, but the floor-to-ceiling windows, which are heavily soundproofed, have to be a highlight, as he really can watch the planes takeoff from your bed.
 Beyond the rooms, there is an indoor pool, health club, and spa, along with restaurants, including a jet sidebar for live music, tapas, and cocktails, and globe@yvr, which is an award-winning restaurant and where you can take breakfast.

 There are a variety of rooms to choose from, and if you want a luxury boutique hotel experience, there are some newly renovated rooms on the 14th floor which give you access to a complimentary club lounge.
 It is well worth paying the extra for a Fairmont Gold Room because of this club lounge access.
-Within the club lounge, you get a continental breakfast served from 6:30 – 10:00 am, or you can have the complimentary breakfast delivered to your room if you are leaving before 6:30 am.
-In the evening, there is a selection of hot and cold canapés from 5:00 – 7:00 pm, and desserts are served from 8:00 – 9:00 pm within the lounge.
-Non-alcoholic drinks are included within your room rates in this lounge, including espresso tea, coffee, soft drinks, and water, and there is an honor bar that sticks your spirits, wines, and beers available 12:00 – 10:00 pm.
+Within the club lounge, you get a continental breakfast served, or you can have the complimentary breakfast delivered to your room if you are leaving before 6:30 am.
+In the evening, there is a selection of hot and cold canapés and desserts.
+Non-alcoholic drinks are included within your room rates in this lounge, including espresso tea, coffee, soft drinks, and water, and there is an honor bar that sticks your spirits, wines.
 By booking a Gold Room, you also get a daily turndown service, complimentary local calls within North America, complimentary BMW car service between the hotel and YVR’s south terminal, and a golf cart service within why they are the main terminal.

 9. Fairmont Royal Palm Marrakech